MIST: Mutual Information Estimation Via Supervised Training: Discussion

 \textbf{Controllability and adaptability.} A key strength of this framework lies in its controllability.
 Our estimators' behavior are largely determined by the synthetic datasets created; practitioners can customize, interrogate, and design datasets to improve estimator quality and reliability.
+Similarly, desired characteristics can be built into the learning objective, as seen in our MIST$_\text{QR}$ model.
 Since mutual information is invariant under invertible transformations, our meta-dataset can be mapped to a target modality using normalizing flows without altering its ground-truth MI.
 This property enables the generation of diverse synthetic meta-datasets that reflect the characteristics of arbitrary data domains, such as images, text, tabular data, or multimodal signals.
 By tailoring the training data through such transformations, one can design estimators specialized for particular classes of distributions or downstream applications.
 This mechanism opens the door to what may be viewed as a \emph{foundational model for information-theoretic estimation}, one that can be adapted via fine-tuning to specific tasks and modalities.

 \textbf{Computational efficiency.} Once trained, our learned estimators perform inference in a single forward pass (or two to obtain a confidence interval using the quantile regression model), making them several orders of magnitude faster than existing neural estimators.
 By amortizing the cost of inference during meta-training, our estimators achieve speedups of three to four orders of magnitude compared to neural MI estimators, and one order of magnitude compared to classical KSG implementations.
 The efficiency of our estimator offers new opportunities for MI estimation in settings where existing estimators are infeasible or intractable.